-Web-based Google Play Store redesign officially liveAlex Wagner - Deputy Managing Editor, News Desk
+Web-based Google Play Store redesign officially liveAlex Wagner - Editorial Director of News and Content

 A few months after the Android-based Google Play Store received a makeover, the web-based storefront has gotten the same treatment.
 A new version of the online Google Play Store is now live, sporting a card-based look that should be familiar to anyone that's been using the Android version.